solo-io/workshops/istio-day2/1-deploy-istio/01a-bonus.md

+# Lab 1 :: Run Envoy Proxy

-# Additional notes about Envoy configuration
+## Bonus: Additional notes about Envoy configuration

 So far we've taken a basic approach to understanding what the Envoy proxy is and how to configure it.
 We've also seen how it can alter the behavior of a network call and give us very valuable information about how the network is behaving at the request/message level.
 We can even do more complicated networking things like: